1Zpresso Q2 Review: The Best Hand Grinder for Travel?

 Who is it for?

-The 1Zpresso Mini Q is the company’s smallest grinder.
+The 1Zpresso Mini Q (*now it’s called 1Zpresso Q2) is the company’s smallest grinder.
 The size is perfect for those looking for a travel companion.

 However, manual grinders are a little bit like smartphones.
 In recent years, they have gotten bigger and bigger, to the point where terms like “small, compact and mini’ almost don’t make sense anymore.